Class expansion of some symmetric functions in Jucys-Murphy elements: Introduction

 In this paper we consider $f=h_k$, the complete symmetric function and $f=P_k(z)$ the one-row Hall-Littlewood symmetric function, which interpolates between $h_k$ and $p_k$.
 But, among others, our method also works with the product $f=h_ke_l$ or with $f=s_{(k,1^l)}$, the Schur function associated with hooks.

-It should be emphasized that our method is not algebraic, but analytic.
-We do not work in the symmetric algebra $\mathbb{C}[S_n]$, but rather in the shifted symmetric algebra~\cite{KO,OO}.
-Actually given a partition $\la$ and $\chi^\la$ the character of the corresponding irreducible representation, by a celebrated result of Jucys and Murphy we have with $A_\la$ the alphabet of ``contents'' of $\la$.
+It should be emphasized that our method is not performed in the symmetric algebra $\mathbb{C}[S_n]$, but rather in the shifted symmetric algebra~\cite{KO,OO}.
+Actually given a partition $\la$ and $\chi^\la$ the character of the corresponding irreducible representation, by a celebrated result of Jucys~\cite[eq.
+(12)]{Ju} we have